 What do you think of when you hear the word Thanksgiving?
-A Normal Rockwell family sitting down to eat their big shiny turkey?
+A Norman Rockwell family sitting down to eat their big shiny turkey?
 Pilgrims and Native Americans eating corn together?
 Or a loud boisterous family trying to cook and eat together while they bicker, laugh and get in each other’s way?

 If the latter, then your idea of Thanksgiving is refreshingly grounded in reality.
 But along with the family and friends bringing various plates and drinks into your house for the big holiday meal, you have to also consider the food safety issues related to feeding all those loved ones safely.

 Now I don’t want to be a downer, but if there’s any day during the year when you might accidentally spread some bacteria or make someone sick, it’s Thanksgiving.
 But keeping your meal safe for your family and guests isn’t difficult if you take a few proactive steps.
 Following are some easy food safety guidelines for not only the holiday meal, but every day throughout the year.